UNO-Babb/Python-Summer-05/README.md

 This info will be found in the description.
 Rain Types:
 - mist
-- light rain
+- shower rain
 - rain
-- heavy rain
+- thunderstorm

 ### Wind speed descriptions
 The Beaufort scale is an empirical measure that relates wind speed to observed conditions at sea or on land.
 Its full name is the Beaufort wind force scale.[Wikipedia](https://en.wikipedia.org/wiki/Beaufort_scale)